nichoth/ssc/README.md

 # ssc
+Completely generic merkle-dag functions.

-`ssc` because c comes after b in the alphabet
+This is `ssb` but more boring. `ssc` because c comes after b in the alphabet

-This is `ssb` but more boring

-This should only expose

 -------------------------------------------------------